Testing by Betting while Borrowing and Bargaining: Introduction

 \section{Introduction}

 Aggressive gamblers put borrowed money on the table to increase their potential win.
 Risk-seeking traders enter leveraged positions for exposure to higher expected returns.
-In this paper, we study analogous situations in \emph{game-theoretic statistics}.
+In this paper, we study the analogous situations in \emph{testing by betting}, a core foundational principle in game-theoretic statistics \citep{shafer2021testing,ramdas2023game}.

+In testing by betting, the statistician reports the outcome of a bet against the null hypothesis, rather than a p-value, as the measure of statistical evidence.
+Among its numerous benefits, adopting the testing by betting framework naturally allows for a sequential (``opportunistic'') testing procedure as outlined by \citet[Protocol 2, Section 4.1]{shafer2021testing}: the statistician places a bet, observes a variable, receives the payoff from the bet, and decides to repeat or not.
+In the meantime, the betting statistician's \emph{wealth process} $\{W_t\}_{t \ge 0}$ measures the amount of evidence accrued against the tested null hypothesis, and, importantly, evolves as a martingale under the null distribution.
+As an application of Ville's theorem, the statistician may reject the null when $W_t \ge 1/\alpha$, where $\alpha \in (0,1)$ is a prescribed type 1 error level.
+We will soon formalize this standard framework in our terms in \cref{sec:noborrow}.

+Bettors in real life may borrow and leverage to bet.
+However, the game-theoretic statistics literature has barred the analogue in testing by betting, insisting that a fundamental bedrock of the testing-by-betting framework is that of \emph{not betting more than one has}, so that the wealth process $\{ W_t \}$ is nonnegative.
+In this paper, we try to extend the classical testing-by-betting framework to allow for such situations.
+In particular, we study the types of rejection rules that still allow testing hypotheses at the predefined level $\alpha$, generalizing the use of Ville's theorem in the standard setup summarized above.